Tatooles/twitter-bot/README.md

 <img src="img/IMG_0866.jpeg" alt="@sportstatsgenie nba Michael Jordan 1996-97 pts -> Michael Jordan averaged 29.6 pts in the 1996-97 season" width="300" />

 ## Future Features
+Default values for if the user excludes season or stats

 Ability to compare the stats of two players

 Support for MLB and NFL stats